jewelsofthought/neshama/site/posts/neshama/good_evil.md

 > Good and evil are decided relative to the choice allowed.
 > The essential difference between good and evil - good gives us a choice, evil never does.

-It is one of the reasons we say that God is good - because He allows us a choice of whether to follow the impulse to do Good or that to do Evil.
+It is one of the reasons we say that God is good - because He allows us to choose whether to follow the impulse to do Good or that to do Evil.

 Now we don't know how much of each there is, nor even how it is distributed in this world.
 We just know that it is, and it is everywhere!

-In fact, the best we can do, is build bubbles of space & time that contain the good (and thus bubbles that also "contain" the evil).
+In fact, the best we can do, is build bubbles of space & time that contain the good&mdash;and thus bubbles that also "contain" the evil.

 Let's change perspective, and look at this representation as one that speaks of "how evil, or how good?"
 And let's look at it this way: